husskhosravi/aws-snowflake-analytics-pipeline/README.md

 ---

-### 🧪 Key Features

-- ✅ Loaded raw JSON as `VARIANT` into Snowflake
-- ✅ Flattened nested fields and casted to native types
-- ✅ Used Python UDFs for review sentiment
-- ✅ Answered real-world analytics questions with SQL

----

 ### 📥 Data Ingestion to Snowflake from AWS S3

 To load the Yelp review and business datasets into Snowflake directly from S3, I used the COPY INTO command with Snowflake’s native S3 integration.
 This requires generating an AWS access key ID and secret key and granting read access.